 Remember, these people are already aware of your offer—they just need that extra push to finish what they started.

-Facebook advertising for contractors doesn’t have to be complicated, and this 4-step gameplan is living proof.
+Facebook advertising for contractors doesn’t have to be complicated, and our 4-step gameplan is living proof.

-Yes, you can get more advanced than this if you have aggressive growth goals (that’s what our PLACE IT system is for).
+Yes, you can get more advanced than this if you have aggressive growth goals (that’s what our done-for-you contractor marketing system is for).

 But this strategy is a perfect place to start.